DavidT3/DAXA/paper/paper.md

 missions like Swift, NuSTAR, and XRISM, then archival data (and serendipitous studies) take on an even greater value than they already hold.
-[Daxa]{.smallcaps} is part of an ecosystem of open-source software designed around the concept of enabling serendipitous studies of X-ray emitting objects, and can download and prepare X-ray observations for use with tools like 'X-ray: Generate and Analyse' ([Xga]{.smallcaps}) [@xga].
+[Daxa]{.smallcaps} is part of an ecosystem of open-source software designed around the concept of enabling serendipitous studies of X-ray emitting objects, and can download and prepare X-ray observations for use with tools like 'X-ray: Generate and Analyse' ([Xga]{.smallcaps}; @xga).
 X-ray observations are perfectly suited for the kind of archival study facilitated by [Daxa]{.smallcaps} and [Xga]{.smallcaps}, as they generally record the time, position, and energy of each individual photon impacting the detector; this means that we can create images, lightcurves, and spectra for any object within the field-of-view, even if it was not the target.
+With this software, we can enable the maximum exploitation of existing X-ray archives, both to traverse the X-ray desert and to ensure that we are fully prepared for future X-ray telescopes such as Athena and Lynx.
+Having easy access to the whole history of X-ray observations of an object can provide extra context as to its astrophysics, and comes at no extra cost.

+Finally, [Daxa]{.smallcaps} can be used to further one of the tenets of open-source science, reproducibility.
+Its management features both allow the user to keep track of their dataset, but also to version control it.
+If more data become available, or existing data need to be reprocessed, then the version of the dataset can be automatically updated.
+Research publications can thus reference an exact version of a dataset, which can be reproduced without offering the whole dataset for download, which is often impractical.

 [^*]: turne540@msu.edu